 Then there’s the bulk.
 In an inflatable kayak, an anchor is typically stored at the very rear or front of the boat, tucked away beneath the splash guard.
 For a day float, there’s plenty of room to stash the anchor.
 But on long, overnight float trips where space is at a premium, having an anchor stashed away in a spot where I wanted to put two gallons of water (using a MSR Dromedary Bag, which is perfect for inflatable kayaks, by the way), seemed like a waste of space.
 I mean, what would you rather have – an anchor or water?

 Finally, there’s the “ouch” factor.
 This isn’t a concern in my inflatable kayak, but has played a rather prominent role when I use my small Sea Eagle inflatable raft.
 Unlike the kayak, the raft doesn’t have a good stash place for the anchor.
-Thus, you have to share space with a solid piece of steel inside the boat.
+Thus, you share space with a solid piece of steel inside the boat.
 It’s inevitable that sooner or later your foot will bash the anchor, or you’ll hit a wave wrong and the anchor will tumble down the boat and land on your feet, your leg, or, umm…your private spots.

 So let’s get back to the original question.
 Do you need an anchor for your inflatable boat, whether it’s an inflatable raft, kayak or something else entirely?